MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-enable-azure-key-vault.md

 ---
-title: Enable Azure Key Vault for Apache Airflow Backend
+title: Enable Azure Key Vault for Apache Airflow backend
 description: This article explains how to enable Azure Key Vault as the secret backend in Data workflows. ms.reviewer: xupxhou ms.author: abnarain